-PHYSICAL EDUCATION 20 (3 credits) /PHYSICAL EDUCATION 30 (3 credits) 3 PE credits plus 2 Fitness modules for a total of 5 credits Prerequisite: 50% in Physical Education 10
+PHYSICAL EDUCATION 20 (5 credits) Prerequisite: 50% in Physical Education 10

+PHYSICAL EDUCATION 30 (5 credits) Prerequisite: 50% in Physical Education 20

 The purpose of the Physical Education Program at McCoy High School is to enable all learners to enhance their quality of life through active living, the exposure to a wide variety and choice of activities, and the development of skills and positive attitude.
-Phys.
-Ed.
-20 and 30 will allow students to choose activities of interest to them.
 Different elements of programming throughout the year may include:

-- Golf

-- Bowling

-- Swimming

-- Basketball
+- ♦ Basketball

-- Softball
+- ♦ Softball

 - ♦ Lacrosse

-- Billiards

-- Pickleball
+- ♦ Pickleball

-- Badminton
+- ♦ Badminton

-- Ice Hockey

 - Volleyball

-- Handball
+- ♦ Handball

 - Dodge Ball

-- Tchoukball

 - Spikeball

-BASEBALL ACADEMY
+BASEBALL/SOFTBALL ACADEMY

-Students will develop baseball specific skills working with our baseball specialist Mr. Kyle Swannack, Baseball Academy Instructor.
-Kyle brings exceptional expertise in baseball and baseball training programs to allow students to achieve a broad range of baseball related skills, individualized training and conditioning, mental training sessions including unique workouts and instruction on nutrition and physical health conditioning.
+Students will participate in a baseball/softball training program that will allow students to achieve a broad range of baseball related skills, individualized training and conditioning, mental training sessions including unique workouts and instruction on nutrition and physical health conditioning.
 Academy programming will be integrated into the school day.
-This two semester course will run 1 to 2 times per week throughout the year both on-campus or off-campus at community sports training facilities.
-The Academy program fee is \$850 annually which includes transportation costs, program gear and clothing.
+This first semester course will run every day both on-campus or off-campus at community sports training facilities.
+The program will also include other team building activities such as wall climbing, swimming, and bowling.
+The Academy program fee is \$500 annually which includes transportation costs, program gear and clothing.
 Payments can be made in two installments.
-The Baseball Academy incorporates the Fitness and Performance course.
+The Baseball/Softball Academy incorporates Fitness and Performance course activities.